3. Poke fun at the nonprofit’s president

 Compile a charity cookbook that can be purchased online and sold at community events and local bookstores.

-Bonus: Your monthly givers could unlock bonus recipes as a reward for being a part of the recurring giving program.
+Bonus: Your monthly givers could unlock bonus recipes or an in-person or virtual cooking class as a reward for being a part of the recurring giving program.

 12. Make a change